Is Prepaid Rent a Current Asset?

 Accrual Vs Cash Basis

 When you make the payment of rent before its due date, it is known as prepaid rent.
-Rent is usually paid in advance for multiple reasons, such as availing a discount, the landlord demanding a prepayment, etc. For a better understanding of the concept, have a look at the example given below.
+Rent is usually paid in advance for multiple reasons, such as availing a discount, the landlord demanding a prepayment, etc. For a better understanding of the concept, let us have a look at the example given below.

 Example of Prepaid Rent